Reimagining Porsche’s

 How Can Design Turn Research Into a Glance-Safe Porsche EV Experience?

-With our foundational research complete, the challenge shifted from insight to execution.
-This section details how we first translated our validated IA into a comprehensive set of wireframes for the in-car instrument cluster and PCM.
-Finally, we extended the new visual language from these wireframes to the My Porsche app and proved the gains of our unified design through live usability tests.
+With my team's foundational research complete, the challenge shifted from insight to execution.
+This section details how I first translated our validated IA into a comprehensive set of wireframes for the core instrument cluster and PCM.
+Finally, I extended the new visual language from these wireframes to the My Porsche app and proved the gains of my unified design through live usability tests.

 Information-Architecture Evolution

-Our first step was to prove the effectiveness of our new IA.
-Through iterative tree testing, we transformed a confusing baseline architecture (36.4% direct hit rate) into a clear, validated structure with dramatically improved findability (84% direct hit rate).
+My first step was to prove the effectiveness of my new IA.
+Through iterative tree testing that I coordinated, I transformed a confusing baseline architecture (36.4% direct hit rate) into a clear, validated structure with dramatically improved findability (84% direct hit rate).

 Wireframe Evolution

-With the validated IA as our blueprint, we designed the core screen layouts.
-The following wireframes for the Infotainment and Instrument Cluster systems define the foundational structure that was handed off for final high-fidelity execution.
+With my validated IA as our blueprint, my team designed the core screen layouts under my direction.
+The following wireframes for the Infotainment and Instrument Cluster systems define the foundational structure that I reviewed and refined for final high-fidelity execution.

 After: The Validated IA